Best Practices for Email Deliverability

 • Send to email openers only, with higher throttling (low RPM).

-• Maintain a 70:30 ratio for Active v/s Inactive Users.
+• Maintain a 70:30 ratio of active versus inactive users.

-• Send event-based personalized campaigns like event-triggered and flow campaigns.
+• Send event-based personalized campaigns, like event-triggered and flow campaigns.
+Refer to Use cases for e-commerce brands.

-• Sending irrelevant content makes people lose interest in the sender.
+• Ensure content relevance for users.
+Irrelevant content makes users lose interest in the sender.

 • Suppress inactive users if there has been no engagement in 6+ months (or less/more depending on the industry.)